11 Tips for Longer Lasting Hibiscus Blooms

 Apart from that handful of varieties that enjoy boggy soil, most hibiscuses don’t tolerate a soggy type of environment.
 If the soil is too saturated, the nutrients are diluted, and the plant will not absorb what it needs.

 Signs of an overwatered hibiscus plant are yellowing of leaves and a plant that appears to be wilting, despite the soil being wet.
-If you have overwatered a hibiscus in a container, it is best to repot the plant in fresh soil to ensure that your hibiscus is not sitting in soil that is compromised by fungus.
+If you have overwatered a hibiscus in a container, the best hibiscus blooming tip is to repot the plant in fresh soil.
+Ensure your hibiscus is not sitting in soil that is compromised by fungus.

 Mulch to Keep in Moisture